kaltura/kaltura-player-js/docs/how-to-build-a-plugin.md

 };
 ```

+2 .
 Let's expand our test page and add:

-1. Placeholder div to the player.
+a .
+A placeholder div to the player:
 ```html
 <div id="player-div" style="width: 360px; height: 640px;"></div>
 ```
-2. Basic player configuration.
+b .
+A basic player configuration:
 ```js
   var config = {
   logLevel: "DEBUG",